Fill your College Details

 The Myth of the Man-Month

-One of the longest-standing software myths is that adding more developers to a project will increase productivity.
-This assumption ignores the realities of team dynamics and onboarding challenges.
+One of the longest-held myths in software development is that adding more developers to a project will increase productivity.
+This sentiment fails to take into account the realities of team dynamics and the challenges of onboarding.

 The Reality

-• When a new developer joins a project, existing team members must invest time in training them, which temporarily slows progress.
+• When a new developer joins a project, the existing developers must spend time training the new hire, which adds cost in time and potentially slows down productivity.

 2. Developers Aren’t Creative